 Wayne State's main campus covers approximately 200 acres in the heart of Midtown Detroit.
 The university boasts one of the nation's most diverse student bodies.
-While some students reside in the seven residence halls and apartment complexes on campus\, others commute from within the city as well as the larger metropolitan area.
-WSU has four\\ satellite campuses: Advanced Technology Education Center in Warren, Jackson Extension Center in Jackson\\\, Schoolcraft Center in Livonia and University Center Macomb in Clinton Township.
+While some students reside in the seven residence halls and apartment complexes on campus, others commute from within the city as well as the larger metropolitan area.
+WSU has three satellite campuses: Advanced Technology Education Center in Warren, Schoolcraft Center in Livonia and Macomb University Center in Clinton Township.
 The School of Medicine campus is south of the main campus and adjacent to the Detroit Medical Center, and the Mike Ilitch School of Business is located in The District Detroit, south of the main campus.
-TechTown, a 12-block, three-acre research and technology park, is just north of the main campus.\\\\
+TechTown, a 12-block, three-acre research and technology park, is just north of the main campus.

-\DeRoy Apartments closed permanently on May 1, 2019.
-Chatsworth Apartments was temporarily vacated on May 13, 2019, for renovations, and it was reopened on Aug.
+Chatsworth Apartments was temporarily vacated on May 13, 2019, for renovations, and was reopened on Aug.
 19, 2020.
 It is now a residence hall and has been renamed Chatsworth Suites.
-DeRoy Apartments remains in WSU's 2021 Annual Security and Fire Safety Report as it was open for a portion of the time period of this report. \\In prior years, there were six satellite campuses (which would encompass the years relevant to this report).
-In addition to those listed as the current satellite campuses, there was also OCC Orchard Ridge in Farmington Hills and Macomb Education Center in Clinton Township, which are in the process of being closed.
+There were no students residing in the Leon H. Atchison Hall in 2022.

-\\\The Jackson Extension Center opened In January 2020.
-No in-person classes have been held at the Jackson Extension Center as of fall 2021.
+In prior years, there were six satellite campuses (which would encompass the years relevant to this report).
+In addition to those listed as the current satellite campuses, there was also OCC Orchard Ridge in Farmington Hills and Macomb Education Center in Clinton Township, which are both now closed as of March 22, 2022.
+The last in-person classes at each were held in winter 2020.
+The Jackson Extension Center opened In January 2020 and closed on May 31, 2023.
+No in-person classes were ever held at the Jackson Extension Center.

-\\\\For purposes of reporting crime statistics, the School of Medicine, Mike Ilitch School of Business and TechTown are all included in the geographical location that constitutes main campus.
+For purposes of reporting crime statistics, the School of Medicine, Mike Ilitch School of Business and TechTown are all included in the geographical location that constitutes main campus.
 As part of its mission, Wayne State University continually strives to reach the highest standards of excellence in ensuring the safety of the entire university community.
 Our law enforcement professionals work around the clock to ensure a pleasant, safe and welcoming campus for our students, faculty, staff and visitors.

-Whether in patrol cars, on mountain bikes or behind desks, the dedicated men and women of the Wayne State University Police Department (WSUPD) handle all police, criminal and safety matters on campus.
+Whether in patrol cars, on mountain bikes or behind desks, the dedicated professionals of the Wayne State University Police Department (WSUPD) handle all police, criminal and safety matters on campus.
 The department's members seek to enforce the law with uncompromised integrity and provide community-oriented services with efficiency, professionalism and courtesy.
 Our full-service department is available to the university community 24 hours a day, seven days a week, 365 days a year.

 Although safety is our top priority, we cannot accomplish it alone.
-At Wayne State, we use a community approach to law enforcement, recognizing that strong partnerships between police and the campus community enable us to do the best possible job of protecting people and property.
+At Wayne State, our strong partnerships with other law enforcement agencies and our collaborations and initiatives within the community have led to Wayne State being recognized as one of the safest college campuses in America.
+This team-based approach to policing enables us to do the best job possible of protecting our people and property.